Admissions

 • Are there any limits imposed on the number of places offered this year?

+• What are the differences between the program offered by the ASC and that of the Institute of English Studies at the University of Warsaw?
 Both programs are very different.
 The ASC offers an American Studies program.
-It does not teach English, the methodology of teaching foreign languages, linguistics or translation.
-ASC’s is an English-language program whose objective is the study of the culture, politics and economy of the United States.
+It does not teach English, the methodology of teaching foreign languages, linguistics, or translation.
+Its objective is the study of the culture, politics, and economy of the United States.

 • Can one become a translator after graduating from the ASC?